VP of Sales & Business Devlopment

 The virtual reality experience and simulator was born after JNT Company was hired to organize and plan a 3-day Holiday lighting event in Manhattan.
 Hake wanted to bring something unique to attract large amounts of people.
 This is how the Santa sleigh ride came to fruition.
 Hake worked with partners all over the nation to build this experience, including gaming companies, computer engineers, 3-D graphic designers, as well as trailer manufacturing companies.

 After successfully completing this event, Jeff formed VR In-Motion.
 The ride itself is built inside a 28-foot mobile trailer.
-Patrons are placed in seats on a horizontal platform, the simulator underneath moves back and forth; this provides enhanced motion to really feel like your immersed into the experience.
+Patrons are placed in seats on a horizontal platform, the simulator underneath moves in all directions; this provides enhanced motion to really feel like your immersed into the experience.
 Originally when Hake was contemplating on how to make this all work, he thought virtual reality was pretty cool on its own, but not where it could be.
 Hake didn’t just want a single VR experience but several VR headsets synced together.
 This led him to research a way this could be done.
 Hake did not find a company that had this technology as of yet, so Hake invented a way to accomplish syncing multiple headsets together to achieve his desired results and is now working towards a patent on the technology.

 To be told “it’s like Disney World in a trailer” from our patrons is extremely gratifying.
 We realize that there are families who may never get to go to Disney World or get to experience what it’s like to fly.
 Our vision is to bring alternate realities to you.
 In doing so, we hope to inspire you to venture out, get out of your comfort zone and see in “real life” what this great world has to offer.
 We are constantly working on new experiences so send us a comment and let us know where you'd like to go!